aspose-total-cloud/Aspose.Total-Products/total/java/conversion/docm-to-xls/_index.md

----title: Convert DOCM to XLS via Java SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCM to XLS.
+---title: Convert Word to XLS, DOCM to XLS FREE Converter or Java SDKdescription: Free Conversion of DOCM to XLS by using Java Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---